shaofeihuang/ACTISM/README.md

-# Threat-informed Security Modelling for Modern Vehicles
+# Threat-informed Dynamic Security Modelling for Modern Vehicles

 ## Overview

-This repository contains the high-resolution images for the Threat-Informed Security Modelling for Modern Vehicles article.
+This repository contains the high-resolution images for the Threat-Informedd Dynamic Security Modelling for Modern Vehicles article.

 ## Repository Contents